pan4ratte/calibre-modern-gnome/README.md

 # Calibre Modern GNOME

 This is a Calibre icon theme, a modern and a clean one.
-All themes, that are currently available in Calibre icon store, are morally deprecated and should be replaced with some modern alternative.
+All themes, that are currently available in the Calibre icon store, are morally deprecated and should be replaced with some modern alternative.
 This is that alternative.
+Note: until the project gets its first release, it should be considered undergiong alfa-testing.

 ## Key Principles